 Litigation is the branch of law dealing with disputes between individuals or organizations, in which compensation may be paid by the wrongdoer or an order to do or refrain from doing (called an injunction) something may be issued.
 Litigation includes, but is not limited to personal injury matters, workers’ compensation claims, contract disputes, contesting a will or distribution of an estate, disputing with an abutting landowner about the property line, and even business matters such as employee disputes.
-If you have concerns or feel you have been injured or wronged by another, contact the experienced attorneys at Smith-Weiss Shepard & Spony, PC to discuss your case.
+If you have concerns or feel you have been injured or wronged by another, contact the experienced attorneys at Smith-Weiss Shepard Kanakis & Spony, P.C. to discuss your case.

 The phrase “personal injury” refers to an injury that could have resulted from an accident in your car, motorcycle, at work (known as workers compensation), on a construction site or even a slip and fall while shopping.
 An injury from something like this can change your life.
 Thankfully, the legal system allows an injured person to seek compensation for accidents that were not their fault.